MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-summary-csharp.md

 `install-package Microsoft.InformationProtection.File`

 No additional packages are required.
-All of the 3rd party libraries are included and will copy to the output folder on build.
+All of the third party libraries are included and will copy to the output folder on build.

 ## Wrapper Details